declanbarr/Iris-Data-Set-Project/README.md

 ```

-We can see that the first column contains the index number, followed by 4 columns containing the Sepal length, Sepal width, Petal length and Petal width, respectively.
+We can see that the first column contains the index number for the rows, followed by 4 columns containing the Sepal length, Sepal width, Petal length and Petal width, respectively.
 The last column contains the species or class of Iris flower.
 The first and last row is contained in index 0 and 149 respectively.

 The summary statisitics for the entire data set are:
 ```